Close Menu

 Welcome to the “Orange Shark Life.”
 Day 21 and counting!

-It’s a lot more normal than it feels when you’re in the middle of a screaming match on a Tuesday morning.
+It is far more normal than it feels when you are in the middle of a screaming match on a Tuesday morning.

 Why Your Toddler Wants to Wear the Same Shirt Every Day

-To me, it’s a cheap shirt I bought online.
+To me, it is a cheap shirt I bought online.

-To him, it’s his uniform.
-His identity.
-It’s one small corner of a world where adults make pretty much every decision.
+It is one small corner of a world where adults make almost every decision.

 Understanding Toddler Clothing Sensory Issues

-This is especially worth noticing if your child refuses to wear certain clothes but happily wears others.
+Toddler clothing sensory issues are worth paying attention to, especially if your child refuses certain items but happily wears others.

-They’re not trying to be difficult.
-They’re reacting to texture, tightness, or that scratchy tag rubbing their neck all day.
+They are reacting to texture, tightness, or a scratchy tag rubbing their neck for hours.

 My son’s orange shark shirt is soft, stretchy, and tag-free.